CodeYourFuture/CYF-Workshops/components-2/readme.md

 <!--{{</note>}}-->

-Set a whole class [timer for 30 minutes](https://www.google.com/search?q=30+minute+time).
+Set a whole class [timer for 30 minutes](https://www.google.com/search?q=30+minute+timer).

 <!--{{<note type="activity" title="Review 30m">}}-->

 1. Go to the [pull requests](https://github.com/CodeYourFuture/CYF-Workshops/pulls) for this repo.
 1. Either individually or as a group, review each other's PRs.
 1. Once you're all happy with the PR, merge it.
 1. Did it work?
 Why/why not?
+What does "work" mean for this workshop?
 Discuss.

 <!--{{</note>}}-->